You want to change your child’s name, but how do you do it?

 - Child Care Providers

-If a minor has two living parents who do not join in the application for a name change, then the name change process can become more complicated.
+If a minor has two living parents who do not join in the application for a name change, then the name change process becomes much more complicated.

 If the parent objects to changing your child’s name, then a hearing will be held to determine whether the name change is in the best interest of your child.